-There are basically two types of inhalation techniques: mouth-to-lung and a direct-lung draw.
+There are basically two types of inhalation techniques: mouth-to-lung and direct-lung.
 The ideal inhalation technique depends on the vape you want to use.

 MTL hits will normally work best in smaller vapes with high resistance coils, using high nicotine.
 When you take a drag from these devices, no matter the size of the device, it should feel like sucking air through a coffee straw.
 It should be tight!
 This type of draw makes low vapor and feels like the act of smoking, providing a similar type of hit to the throat that many smokers crave.
 It’s a simple technique.

 The DL hit is mostly ideal for larger vapes with low resistance coils, using low nicotine.
 Taking a drag on one of these devices will usually feel like sucking air through a milkshake straw.
-This type of draw makes the most vapor and feels like taking a “bong hit,” though it’s considered a smooth and easy hit since it’s used mostly with low nicotine.
+This type of draw makes the most vapor and feels like taking a “bong hit,” though it’s considered smooth and easy since it’s used mostly with low or zero nicotine.

 Some users opt out of inhaling to the lungs and puff on the vape like a cigar.
-Although not technically inhaling, the cigar puff can be used with high power (similar to DL) or low power devices (similar to MTL).
-This kind technique still works to consume nicotine because it gets absorbed in mucus membranes.
-Some would even argue that inhaling to the lungs is unnecessary.
+Although not technically inhaling, the cigar puff can be used with high-power (similar to DL) or low-power devices (similar to MTL).
+This kind of technique still works to consume nicotine because it gets absorbed in mucus membranes.
+Some would even argue that inhaling into the lungs is unnecessary.

 Although cannabis concentrates and cannabis flowers (weed) can be vaped, they have their own style of vaporizers to handle vaporizing herbs or thick waxes.
 Do not buy a vape designed for vape juice to use with cannabis products unless it’s sold as multi-use.
 The one exception for cannabis products is CBD since it’s available in non-nicotine vape juice.